 Upholding the aesthetic and emotive forms in translating the rhetorical dialogue in the TKVDW's theatre aims to create a dramatic atmosphere, to have a profound effect on the audience, and to enhance the aesthetic level of the performance of drama.
 In this regard, the least favorable procedure used by translators is imitation procedure with seven times of frequency.
 Imitation is limited because most of the Malay language meanings have corresponding meanings in Arabic.
 As for the frequency of the dislocation and expansion procedures, the number is approximately 57 and 56 times.
-Dislocation is used to match the structure of Malay into the Arabic grammatical structure and, therefore, the translator tried to fulfill the cognitive aspects of the target audience.
+Dislocation is used to match the structure of Malay into the Arabic grammatical structure and, therefore, the translation of the rhetorical dialogue sounds good, while the expansion procedure is used when the translator tried to fulfill the cognitive aspects of the target audience.